 Sure.
-But with the Mono Rig I control the angle and the amount of drag, or I can let the fly dead drift.
-I have much greater control over the path and the motion of my streamer with a long leader.
+But with the Mono Rig, I control the angle and the amount of drag in the line, or I can let the fly dead drift.
+I have greater control over the path and the motion of my streamer with a long leader.
 I’m not at the mercy of what the fly line wants to do in the currents.

 In most cases, I have only one thin diameter of tippet under the water.
 That’s a big deal.
 It works for streamers in the same way it works for nymphs.
-(Drag on the line is uniform; control and contact are better.)
+(Drag on the line is uniform, so control and contact are better.)

 Many streamer strategies use the belly of a fly line in the water as part of the technique.
-Allowing a downstream curve to form in the fly line pulls the leader and the streamer along a curved path, hopefully imitating a baitfish.
-The same thing can be done with the Mono Rig.
+A downstream curve formed in the fly line pulls the leader and the streamer along a curved path, hopefully imitating a baitfish.
+The same thing is done with the Mono Rig.
 20# monofilament does belly in the current if you let it.
 Nylon floats.
 But you have more control over the belly in a Mono Rig versus fly line.

-Every retrieve I can do with a fly line can be done with the Mono Rig, and I have excellent control over the path of the streamer by simply adjusting rod angles.
+Every retrieve done with a fly line can be done with the Mono Rig, and with excellent control over the path of the streamer by simply adjusting rod angles.

 Mono Rig vs Sinking Line

-What’s heavy, sags and drags?
+What’s heavy, sags and drags in the water?
 A sinking line.